-• Public/Active Transportation
+Public/Active Transportation

-- Prepare and develop special studies such as routing and scheduling or other service related activities.
+- > Prepare and develop special studies such as routing and scheduling or other service related activities.
 (MPO, CTS) - Update the Public Transit Agency Safety Plan (PTASP).
 (MPO, CTS) - Work with CTS on updates and revisions to their TAM Plan.
 (MPO, CTS) - ➤ Continue performance-based planning and assess performance targets addressing performance measures in 23 U.S.C.
 150 (c) and coordinating on targets related to Transit Asset Management and Transit Safety.
 (MPO, CTS, TDOT, KYTC) - Complete the update to the Coordinated Public Transit Human Services Plan that is being developed jointly with Greater Nashville Regional Council (GNRC).
 (MPO, CTS, GNRC)

 - Monitor existing fixed route services and ADA services and revise as needed.
+(MPO, CTS) - Continue to evaluate each stops needs (such as signage, benches, shelters, route information) to enhance the rider's safety and experience with the transit system.
 (MPO, CTS) - Promote interagency coordination, public information, and citizen participation.
 (MPO, CTS, TDOT, KYTC) - Prepare amendments/administrative modifications to the TIP (as needed).
 (MPO, CTS) - Submissions for the FY2028-FY2029 UPWP development.
 (MPO, CTS) - Review and update the approved ADA plan (as needed).
 (MPO, CTS) - Continue to evaluate the ADA service provided by CTS along with activities associated with DBE, Equal Employment Opportunity, Title VI programs and specialized programs for the elderly.
 (MPO, CTS, TDOT, KYTC) - Review and update the MPO and CTS Letter of Agreement as needed.
-(MPO, CTS) - Perform transit analysis that includes appropriate regional analysis and consideration of transit needs in relation to the entire transportation system.
+(MPO, CTS) - ➤ Perform transit analysis that includes appropriate regional analysis and consideration of transit needs in relation to the entire transportation system.
 (MPO, CTS) - System operating data is to be monitored and evaluated continuously by the Transportation Planner to ensure that the system remains responsive to the consumer needs while exhibiting fiscal responsibility.
 (MPO, CTS) - Set targets annually and assist in annual systems data report preparation that reflects the performance measures and standards for the targets of the next year.
 (MPO, CTS, TDOT, KYTC) - Annual operating and capital trends will be evaluated to assist in the preparation of detailed budgets for the TIP, the Clarksville Capital Budget and the Five-Year Transportation Development Program.
-(MPO, CTS, TDOT, KYTC) - CTS staff will evaluate recent surveys and conduct surveys (as needed).
-(MPO, CTS) - Develop design plans for CTS's new transfer center.
-(MPO, CTS) - ➤ Develop a Corridor study with a consultant for the current routes associated with the relocation of the transfer center, and any new routes associated with the current location or the relocation of the transfer center.
+(MPO, CTS, TDOT, KYTC) - > CTS staff will evaluate recent surveys and conduct surveys (as needed).
+(MPO, CTS) - CTS will develop design plans for CTS's new transfer center through the use of a consultant.
+(MPO, CTS) - Develop a Corridor study with a consultant for the current routes associated with the relocation of the transfer center, and any new routes associated with the current location or the relocation of the transfer center.
 (MPO, CTS) - Meet with employers and various groups to educate and disseminate awareness and incentive materials relative van/carpools and work trip subscription services.
-(MPO, CTS) - Continue to monitor and evaluate the existing financial condition of the transit system, and forecast future capital and operating expenses and sources of revenue, i.e. 5307, 5310, 5339, and UROP.
 (MPO, CTS)

-- ➤ Hold public meetings and conferring with government, developers, the public and special interest groups to formulate and develop transportation plans.
+- ➤ Continue to monitor and evaluate the existing financial condition of the transit system, and forecast future capital and operating expenses and sources of revenue, i.e. 5307, 5310, 5339, and UROP.
+(MPO, CTS) - Hold public meetings and conferring with government, developers, the public and special interest groups to formulate and develop transportation plans.
 (MPO, CTS, TDOT, KYTC) - ➤ Update the Strategic Plan through consultant services to update the Plan.
 The Plan defines CTS goals and objectives.
 (MPO, TDOT, CTS)